Skip to main content

 Non-Resident 7-Day: $30.00

-For those who will be hiring a local fishing guide, who is a licensed Captain in Florida, your fishing license is already covered during your trip – you will not need to purchase your own.
+For those who will be hiring a local fishing guide, who is a licensed Captain in Florida, your fishing license is already covered during your trip—you will not need to purchase your own.
+This is because licensed Captains in Florida have the ability to cover their passengers under their own permits.
+This simplifies things significantly and makes sure everyone aboard is compliant with local fishing regulations.

-A picture of Crystal River Fishing Charters Updated 2023 Guide To Florida Scalloping
+A picture of Crystal River Florida Fishing Adventures Updated 2024 Guide To Florida Scalloping

 Gear Requirements